 Welcome to Momentum, a delegate programme based in Edinburgh aiming to build international relationships and cultivate collaborative opportunities, running throughout the month of August.
 Momentum is delivered in partnership between British Council Scotland, Creative Scotland and Festivals Edinburgh.

 This year, we will host delegations from Poland, Viet Nam, South Korea, the Nordics, Türkiye, and the MENA region (Middle East & North Africa) - as well as two artform-focused delegations, Literature and Visual Arts.
-We haven't announced who all the delegates are just yet, but you can find out more about the delegations and when they will be in town below.
+You can find out more about our delegates and when they will be in town below.

 If you are interested in engaging with Momentum for the first time, our information session for the Scottish arts sector (recorded in June 2025) contains useful information on how it all works, and how to make the most of interacting with the programme.